 Food and drink aren’t the only causes of teeth staining, either.
 Smoking is a leading cause of yellowing, thanks to the nicotine and tar contained in cigarettes.
 Medications, medical treatments such as chemotherapy, ageing, genetics and dental hygiene can also have an impact on the colour of your teeth1.

 To reduce and prevent future teeth staining, good oral hygiene is essential.
 This starts with daily flossing and twice-daily brushing.
 For a superior clean, we recommend using a sonic electric toothbrush, which uses gentle vibrations to send fluid into the most hard-to-reach corners of your mouth.

 And for fast and effective stain removal?
 Nothing beats the convenience and affordability of an at-home LED teeth whitening kit!
-For the ultimate teeth whitening experience from the comfort of your couch, try our Premium Wireless Kit.
-With a comfy mouthguard, dual-light LED settings and mess-free pens pre-loaded with dental-grade whitening gel, it whitens teeth by up to 12 shades in 5 days.
+For the ultimate teeth whitening experience from the comfort of your couch, try our Advanced Teeth Whitening Kit.
+With a comfy mouthguard, cold blue LED light technology and mess-free pens pre-loaded with dental-grade whitening gel, it whitens teeth by up to 12 shades in 5 days.

 Visit the Advanced Whitening store to shop our teeth whitening kits, toothpastes and dental accessories for a brighter, whiter, healthier smile.

 1. Cleveland Clinic.
 Tooth Discolouration.
 Reviewed April 2020.